mongodb/docs/source/includes/list-table-cluster-http-response.rst

        set of available IOPS values.
 To view available values: open the
        |service| web interface; select :guilabel:`Build a New Cluster`; select
-       your preferred cloud service provider and region; click an instance size to view the available values; close the window without saving changes.
+       your preferred cloud service provider and region; click an instance size to view the available values for :guilabel:`Custom Storage Speed`; close the window without saving changes.

    * - ``providerSettings.encryptEBSVolume``
      - Boolean